halcyon22/MyRetailApi/README.md

 ### Updating Price
 CSRF protection is enabled, and a `X-CSRF-TOKEN` header is sent in all `200 OK` responses.
 The token associated with the current session is required for `PUT` requests.

-1. Execute a `GET` request to get a CSRF token and initiate a session and store the cookie in cookies.txt:
+1. Execute a `GET` request to initiate a session and store the cookie in cookies.txt:

 ```
 curl -i \